Mohammad Iqbal Shedai: Collaboration with Italy

 In 1933, Shedai became an advisor to the Italian Foreign Ministry on propaganda efforts targeted at Muslims in India and the Middle East.
 The Italians gave Shedai facilities and funding to conduct propaganda campaigns.

 With the beginning of World War II, Shedai and Ajit Singh established Radio Himalaya.
 Using a shortwave radio station in Rome, Shedai made daily broadcasts to Indians (many of whom thought he was broadcasting from India).

 Shedai became a dangerous rival for Netaji Subhas Chandra Bose for influence with the Italians.
-His position is best summarized by Trott who met him in 1941.
+His position was described by Trott, who met him in 1941.
 He wrote: "The driving force in the entire Indian and partly in the oriental activities of the Italian External Ministry is the Indian Iqbal Shedai, who is known in Berlin.
 He enjoys the fullest confidence of all Italian authorities concerned".

 In 1941, Shedai established the Azad Hind Government, an exile government for an independent India, in Rome.
 Shedai was appointed as the president of this government.
 Sardar Ajit Singh was Shedai's Minister of Information and Broadcasting.

 In early 1942, Shedai served with the Fascist regime as a political commissar and consultant for the Battaglione Azad Hindoustan.
 The unit was recruited from Indian POWs captured by the Royal Italian Army.
 However, the unit never saw combat; it was dissolved later in 1942 after a mutiny.

 In 1944, Shedai fled Rome to Milan to avoid capture by the Allied armies.